jxx-project/JXXON/README.md

 ### Polymorphism-friendliness

-Provide a common interface base class, which all serializable classes implement.
+Providing a common interface base class, which all serializable classes are to implement.

 Lacking such an interface, object mapper consumer classes supposed to handle more than one type would be forced to a non-polymorphic design, using non-virtual template member functions, or using member overloads.
-In any case, to sacrifice all object oriented runtime flexibility.
+In any case, sacrificing all object oriented runtime flexibility.

 ### Concise handling of null values

 Throwing exceptions, when there is a null value somewhere in JSON input, is probably the least helpful thing to do.
 Null values are valid JSON, even when they occur as array elements.

-### Integrate C++ standard containers as transparently as possible and reasonable
+### Integrate C++ standard containers as transparently as possible and to a reasonable extent.

 C++ standard conainers should feel like first class citizens in JSON.
 Based on a little bit of [wrapping](https://github.com/jxx-project/Polymorphic).